AmineDjeghri/awesome-os-setup/README.md

  -
 #### configure WSL terminal :
  - To open Ubuntu terminal from current location : go to windows terminal ->  parameters -> profiles -> ubuntu -> command line (under name) and change it to `ubuntu run`
- - Use ubuntu as default terminal in pycharm: tools>terminal  and put in shell path: `ubuntu run`
+ - (pycharm) Use ubuntu as default terminal in pycharm: tools>terminal  and put in shell path: `ubuntu run`
+ - (pycharm) Add WSL interpreter in Pycharm (add interpreter -> WSL)
  - You can use `wslpath` command to convert a windows path to wsl path : `wslpath  'C:\Users\AmineDjeghri\Desktop\git\quarterback-tabular'`
  - copy your ssh key from windows to linux and use on the ssh file of linux : `chmod 600 ~/.ssh/id_rsa` and `chmod 600 ~/.ssh/id_rsa.pub`